 He entered Parliament with a track-record of fighting for Vancouver Island families.
-As a long-time staffer to retiring MP Jean Crowder, he worked tirelessly to connect with local residents, listen to their concerns and advance their priorities.
+As a long-time staffer to former MP Jean Crowder (Nanaimo-Cowichan), he worked tirelessly to connect with local residents, listen to their concerns, and advance their priorities.
 From assisting seniors with pension issues to helping young families struggling to make ends meet, Alistair earned a reputation for delivering results.

 Alistair previously worked eight years in British Columbia’s forests as a tree-planter, crew-boss, and eventual supervisor.
 He holds a BA from the University of Victoria and an MA from Royal Roads University.